Can You Learn to See Without Images? Procedural Warm-Up for Vision Transformers: Introduction

 \paragraph{Proposed method and results.} We propose a training pipeline for vision transformers (ViTs) that leverages procedural data in a brief warm-up prior to standard training on natural images (see Figure~\ref{fig:teaser}).
 Our procedural data is generated with simple formal grammars, contains no semantic information, and does not attempt to imitate visual structures.
 This data is cheap to generate and process.
 To feed it to ViTs, we bypass the visual patch embeddings, and map instead the abstract symbols to random frozen embeddings, which are later discarded (see Section~\ref{sec:methods}).
 We conduct an extensive evaluation of the value of this abstract data for image classification tasks.
 We generally find substantial improvements in downstream performance.
 Allocating as little as 1\% of the total training budget to procedural data yields a +1.7\% improvement in accuracy on \textsc{ImageNet-1k}.
 This means that it can replace up to 28\% of the image data for equivalent performance.
 The improvements also persist when the model is fine-tuned on various domain-specific datasets.
 This suggests that the information learned from procedural data is distinct and complementary to standard visual learning, rather than an analogue or substitute.

 \paragraph{Detailed analysis.} With careful ablations, we verify that the benefits arise from structured dependencies within the procedural data.
-We also find that procedural warm-up acts both on attention and MLP layers, contrasting with existing structured initializations of transformers, which act only on the attention weights~\cite{trockman2023mimetic,zheng2024structured, giri2025ibitutilizinginductivebiases}.
+We also find that procedural warm-up acts both on attention and MLP layers, contrasting with existing structured initializations of transformers, which act only on the attention weights~\cite{trockman2023mimetic,zheng2025structured, giri2025ibitutilizinginductivebiases}.
 Procedural warm-up also acts mainly on the \emph{latter} layers, which contrasts with the established knowledge that \emph{early} layers are most important for standard visual pretraining~\cite{lenc2015understanding}.
 This supports the conclusion that procedural warm-up provides a qualitatively different type of training signal than standard data.

-Our contributions are summarized as follows. \begin{itemize}[leftmargin=*, itemsep=2pt, parsep=0pt, topsep=1pt] \item \textbf{Procedural warm-up for vision transformers.} We propose a lightweight pretraining stage in which ViTs are trained on symbolic, non-visual data generated with formal grammars, as a means to acquire generic mechanisms that support subsequent visual learning.
+Our contributions are summarized as follows. \begin{itemize}[leftmargin=*, itemsep=2pt, parsep=0pt, topsep=1pt] \item \textbf{Procedural warm-up for vision transformers.} We propose a lightweight pretraining stage for ViTs using symbolic, non-visual data generated with formal grammars, as a means to acquire generic mechanisms that support subsequent visual learning.
+This expands recent work on procedural pretraining~\cite{jiang2026proceduralpretraining, hu2025between} from LLMs to ViTs.

 \item \textbf{Empirical evaluation.} We implement our approach with standard ViTs and evaluate it on various benchmarks.
 We show that a brief procedural warm-up consistently accelerates convergence and improves the accuracy of the models.
 The gains persist when combined with large-scale pretraining on ImageNet, suggesting that procedural warm-up and visual pretraining provide complementary training signals.